altq-ok/OK-Dashboard/README.md

 uv add fastapi uvicorn
 ```

+### Run `pnpm dev`

+Enabling hot reload in both Next.js and Fast API applications is a bit challenging.
+When `uvicorn --reload` is invoked via `turbo run dev`, the process exits on reload.

+While there might be various workarounds, one simple and robust approach is to laucnh the fronend and backend in separate terminals.
+Run `run-pnpm-dev.bat` which will clean up 3000 and 8000 ports and launch a terminal for each application.

 ### Link with frontend

 When you want to add a new widget, there will be 3 steps: